un6oH/ManualOverride/README.md

-# Manual-Override
+# Manual Override

+Words and works of a lifelong learner.

-Repository for my personal website, which hosts my blogs and projects.
-A learning experience and experiment in progress.
-Big changes may occur frequently.
+The repository for my personal website, where I host my blogs and projects.
+Built using ASP.NET Blazor.